NicolyPacini/projeto-fundamentos/projeto.md

 ### FORA DO ESCOPO

 Não fazem parte do escopo do projeto:
-* Instalação e configuração do ambiente tecnológico do cliente;
+* Configurações no aplicativo direto do aparelho do cliente;
-* Treinamento de instalação, configuração, administração e  utilização do sistema;
-* Integração com quaisquer sistemas ou base de dados do ambiente tecnológico do cliente.
+* Interferência em quaisquer informações adquiridas do ambiente tecnológico do cliente.

 ## Usuários do sistema
 |USUÁRIO|DESCRIÇÃO|